top of page

 Far too often, when an NBA player makes a critical mistake at the end of a game & their team loses, they get the prize of the Stephen A. Smiths and the Skip Bayless's of the world calling their mental makeup into question with the use of adjectives such as "soft", "choker", and the like.

 So, you can only imagine the scrutiny that DeRozan was commonly facing during the latter stages of his Raptors years.
-Statistically, DeRozan's numbers historically had fallen off from his regular seasons to his postseasons.
+Statistically, DeRozan's numbers had fallen off from his regular seasons to his postseasons.

 Unfortunately, DeRozan had earned the reputation of being a "playoff dropper" -- someone that was known for consistently shrinking and falling short when the games mattered the most.
 Whether fair or not, that is the theme that the media had established for his career.
 Not an easy rep to carry when you have the high pride of a male pro athlete.